FrederikLizakJohansen/DebyeCalculator/README.md

 ```
 **Note:** When combining signals from partial scattering, be cautious to avoid double-counting interactions between atoms.

-### Demo
+# Demo
-For a more detailed demonstration, including additional examples, please refer to the `demo.ipynb` notebook available in the repository.
+For a more detailed demonstration on how `DebyeCalulator` works, including additional examples, please refer to the `Demo.ipynb` notebook available in the repository, or visit [Colab-Demo](https://tinyurl.com/debyedemo)

 # Additional implementation details
 See the [docs](/docs) folder.